-- Always read the Operator's Manual carefully and follow the operating procedures described.
-Pay special attention to the warnings contained in the manual and on all labels. - Always wear the seat belt when operating or riding in this vehicle. - Always follow these age recommendations: - Operation of this vehicle is restricted to people 16 years of age and older who possess a valid driver's license.
-Passengers must be able to place both feet flat on the floor while keeping their back against the back of the seat and holding on to the hand hold (outboard passenger only on HDX). - Never carry a passenger in the cargo box of this vehicle. - Never operate this vehicle on a public road, even a dirt or gravel one, because you may not be able to avoid colliding with other vehicles. - Never operate this vehicle without an approved motorcycle helmet, eye protection, boots, gloves, long pants and a long-sleeved shirt or jacket. - Never consume alcohol or drugs before or while operating this vehicle. - Never operate this vehicle at excessive speeds.
-Go at a speed which is proper for the terrain, visibility conditions, and your experience. - Never attempt to do wheelies, jumps, or other stunts. - Always be careful when operating this vehicle, especially when approaching hills, turns, and obstacles and when operating on unfamiliar or rough terrain. - Never operate this vehicle with the cargo box lifted or removed. - Never operate this vehicle in fast flowing water or in water deeper than the floorboard. - Never operate this vehicle with the ROPS removed.
-The ROPS provides a structure helping to limit intrusions by branches or other objects and may reduce your risk of injury in accidents. - Never put your hands or feet outside the vehicle for any reason while the vehicle is in motion.
+- \ Always read the Operator's Manual carefully and follow the operating procedures described.
+Pay special attention to the warnings contained in the manual and on all labels. - \ Always wear the seat belt when operating or riding in this vehicle. - \ Always follow these age recommendations: - Operation of this vehicle is restricted to people 16 years of age and older who possess a valid driver's license.
+Passengers must be able to place both feet flat on the floor while keeping their back against the back of the seat and holding on to the handhold. - \ Never carry a passenger in the cargo box of this vehicle. - \ Never operate this vehicle on a public road, even a dirt or gravel one, because you may not be able to avoid colliding with other vehicles. - \ Always wear an approved helmet and protective gear. - \ Never consume alcohol or drugs before or while operating this vehicle. - \ Never operate this vehicle at excessive speeds.
+Go at a speed which is proper for the terrain, visibility conditions, and your experience. - \ Never attempt to do wheelies, jumps, or other stunts. - \ Always be careful when operating this vehicle, especially when approaching hills, turns, and obstacles and when operating on unfamiliar or rough terrain. - \ Never operate this vehicle with the cargo box lifted or removed. - \ Never operate this vehicle in fast-flowing water or in water deeper than the floorboard. - \ Never operate this vehicle with the ROPS removed.
+The ROPS provides a structure helping to limit intrusions by branches or other objects and may reduce your risk of injury in accidents. - \ Never put your hands or feet outside the vehicle for any reason while the vehicle is in motion.
 Do not hold onto the ROPS or hip restraint bar.
 If you think or feel the vehicle may tip, do not put your hands or feet outside the vehicle as they will not be able to prevent the vehicle from tipping.
-Any part of your body (arms, legs, or head) outside the vehicle can be crushed by passing objects, the vehicle, or ROPS. - Always fasten occupant side restraints prior to moving the vehicle.
+Any part of your body (arms, legs, or head) outside the vehicle can be crushed by passing objects, the vehicle, or ROPS. - \ Always fasten occupant side restraints prior to moving the vehicle.